HVML/.github/profile/README.md

 ## Resources

-To quickly learn how to program with HVML, please refer to the tutorial:
+To quickly learn how to program with HVML, please refer to the tutorial (80% complete):

 - [Learn HVML Programming in 30 Minutes](https://github.com/HVML/hvml-docs/blob/master/en/learn-hvml-programming-in-30-minutes-en.md)

-For an detailed introduction to HVML, please refer to the article:
+For an detailed introduction to HVML, please refer to the article (10% complete):

 - [HVML, a Programable Markup Language](https://github.com/HVML/hvml-docs/blob/master/en/an-introduction-to-hvml-en.md)